 Silvina Miguel was born in Buenos Aires, Argentina, in 1970, but it wasn’t until 2015 that she realized she had no idea about what was going on in the world she had been living in.

 Having been a mainstream journalist for most of her life, except for the undeniable reality of climate change and the water crisis, she had been buying and selling what the system was feeding her.
 Oblivious to the reality that she finally discovered when she left everything behind to start a journey that led her to Permaculture.

 She left Argentina for Indonesia.
 She left Buenos Aires for Bali.
 She left the newsroom for the rice paddies.
 She left journalism for Permaculture.
 It was May 2015.

-She started volunteering for Sawah Bali, an NGO that was teaching permaculture principles to balinese farmers.
-Then, she became a permaculture trainee at Earthbound Permaculture, a balinese garden designed by permaculture principles.
+She started volunteering for Sawah Bali, an NGO that was teaching permaculture principles to Balinese farmers.
+Then, she became a permaculture trainee at Earthbound Permaculture, a regenerative agriculture garden designed by permaculture principles.
 While learning, Silvina was blown away by the philosophy she discovered in David Holmgren’s Permaculture: Principles and Pathways Beyond Sustainability.